Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 `label`
-		A descriptive label that allows to uniquely identify a device within the system.
+		A descriptive label that allows to uniquely identify a device within the woke system.

 `update_interval`
-		The interval at which the chip will update readings.
+		The interval at which the woke chip will update readings.

 ********